Watching, Reasoning, and Searching: A Video Deep Research Benchmark on Open Web for Agentic Video Reasoning: Experiments

 \subsection{Setting}

 \textbf{Baselines.} We compare two common paradigms: Workflow and Agentic.
 Workflow adopts a two-stage design: a multimodal model first extracts question-relevant cross-frame visual cues from the video and produces a structured intermediate text, which is then provided together with the question as input for subsequent reasoning.
-Without further access to the original video, the system uses the search tool to retrieve candidate evidence from the open web, and uses the think tool to reflect on and filter evidence and to generate the next-round query, finally aggregating multi-round search results to produce an answer.
+Without further access to the original video, the system uses the search tool to retrieve candidate evidence from the open web, and performs explicit reflection and evidence filtering to generate the next-round query, finally aggregating multi-round search results to produce an answer.
 In contrast, Agentic adopts a stronger end-to-end setting: it feeds the raw video and the question directly into a single multimodal agent, which performs video understanding, query generation, web retrieval, and evidence integration within the same execution loop.
-The agent likewise uses only the think tool and the search tool, and autonomously decides when to initiate search based on video cues, when to reflect, and how to organize multi-round evidence into the final conclusion.
+The agent uses the search tool as its external interface to the open web, while autonomously deciding when to initiate search based on video cues, how to refine its queries through intermediate reasoning, and how to organize multi-round evidence into the final conclusion.